 Whether you have been to lots of LifeLines conferences before, or are planning to attend your first, this event is not to be missed.

-In the afternoon we will hear from Jayne Richards, who will tell us about the help she has received from London-based organisation the Prisonersí Education Trust, and how she has turned her life around.
-Founded in 1989, PET provides distance learning courses, art and hobby materials and advice and support otherwise unobtainable to people in prison in England and Wales.
-Since its foundation it has helped more than 28,000 prisoners.
-This will then be followed by more talks and discussions on topics of interest to LifeLines members.
+In the afternoon there will be another speaker (details to follow), a short AGM and more talks and discussions on topics of interest to LifeLines members.
 Very importantly, there will be plenty of time to meet new friends and catch up with old ones, and meet others writing to your state.

 The Amnesty International Human Rights Action Centre is located off Shoreditch High Street and Great Eastern Street in central London.
-The nearest tube stations are Shoreditch High St (3 minutesí walk), Liverpool St and Old St (both 10-15 minutesí walk).
+The nearest tube stations are Shoreditch High St (3 minutes’ walk), Liverpool St and Old St (both 10-15 minutes’ walk).
 Parking is extremely limited and expensive, so driving is not recommended, but there are numerous buses, and taxis are available at Liverpool St station.

 The venue is fully accessible.
 Complimentary tea, coffee and biscuits will be available on arrival and during the afternoon break.
 There are several cafes and shops very close by, or you are welcome to bring a packed lunch.